Principle of Relativity and The Perturbative Quantum Gravity: Introduction

-The aim of this paper is to construct a pure quantum theory with PR, assuming physical reality underlying the quantum objects.
+The aim of this paper is to construct a purely quantum theory with PR, assuming physical reality underlying the quantum objects.
 We begin by distinguishing the position space in quantum theories from the Riemannian manifold, highlighting that the position is merely an eigenvalue of a position operator.
-We then explore the natural generalization of PR in the quantum realm by determining the correct approach to describe quantum version of active and passive transformations.
+We then explore the natural generalization of PR in the quantum realm by determining the correct approach to describe quantum version of active and passive transformation acting on position and coordinate.
 Subsequently, we identify a constraint on QFT that adheres to the quantum principle of relativity.
 Ultimately, we frame the theory within the path integral formalism.
-Our investigation yields a renormalizable quantum theory with PR, providing a natural explanation for quantum gravity.
+Our investigation yields a perturbatively valid quantum theory with PR, providing a quantitative description of quantum gravity.

 The structure of this paper is as follows.
 In Sec.~\ref{sec:2}, we present a thought experiment about changing the frame in a quantum manner and argue that only a specifically constrained subspace of the Hilbert space is physical.
 The novel constraint, termed the condition for quantum relativity, is revealed to be crucial in maintaining the identical property of applying both active and passive quantum transformations.
-By demonstrating that such transformations in general map a manifold to a manifold that is not isomorphic to the original one, we show that underlying Riemannian manifold does not exist prior to the construction of the Hilbert space, resulting in the inadequacy of diffeomorphism invariance.
-In Sec.~\ref{sec:3}, we apply the quantum principle of relativity to QFT, examining its physical implications and defining graviton as the quantum fluctuation of the metric field, distinct from the metric itself.
-We elucidate the form of the partition function based on the path integral formalism.
-In Sec.~\ref{sec:4}, graviton propagators are derived from the partition function established in Sec.~\ref{sec:3}.
-Renormalizability is discussed in Sec.~\ref{sec:5}, followed by illustrative examples in Sec.~\ref{sec:6}.
-We conclude with a summary of our findings, and discuss the emerging concepts for future framework development in Sec.~\ref{sec:7}.
+We show that this condition is not introduced as an additional postulate, but derived as a necessary consequence of applying PR to quantum reference frames, assuming only standard quantum mechanics and the equivalence of all inertial observers.
+Because these transformations generally map a manifold to another that is not isomorphic to the original one, we claim that underlying Riemannian manifold does not exist prior to the construction of the Hilbert space.